GoogleChrome/web.dev/src/site/content/en/blog/vr-comes-to-the-web/index.md

 brings virtual reality (with augmented reality to come later).
 While an update to the GamePad API extends the advanced use of controlls to VR.
-Other browsers will be supporting these specs soon, including Firefox Reality, Oculus Browser, Edge and Magic Leap's Helio browser, among others.
+Other browsers will be supporting these specs soon, including Firefox Reality, Oculus Browser, Edge, and Magic Leap's Helio browser, among others.

 This article begins a series on the immersive web.
 This installment covers setting up a basic WebXR application and constructing a frame loop, the